daysof47/pioneer-childrens-memorial/src/pages/the-children/index.md

 ---
-templateKey: "children-page"
-path: /the-children
 title: The Children
+templateKey: children-page
 heroImage: /img/the-children-hero.jpg
 heading: The Children
 intro:
   description: >-
-    <p>Historians have documented more than 600 children who died along the trail, but we know there are more.
-Our plea is for you to check your family history and add the names of children we missed to this website, so they can be honored too.
+    <p>Historians have documented more than 600 children who died along the
+    trail, but we know there are more.
+Our plea is for you to check your family history and add the names of children, or submit stories that we missed to this website, so they can be honored, too.
 The documented names are listed below.</p>
   heading: A Plea for Your Help
+  hugetext: Honor the Children
   subheading: The Children We Honor
 stones:
   - heading: Stone 1
-    years: "1847-1850"
-    image: "/img/stone-1.jpg"
+    image: /img/stone-1.jpg
     names:
       - Ann Bennion
       - Robert Rierson Gardner